leannezhang/salesforce-quiz/README.md

 ## Why was this created
 This idea came when I was studying for Salesforce Developer Dev401 exam.
 I wanted an application where I can test my Salesforce expertise.
 Another goal of making this web application was to learn Javascript, AJAX, and responsive design from scratch.

-## Technical and functional requirements:
+## Technical and functional requirements

   * The quiz application is responsive (uses bootstrap)
   * Uses AJAX to load question.xml file